 Judges 12:5-6 says, “The Gileadites took the fords of the Jordan toward Ephraim.
 When any of the fleeing Ephraimites said, ‘ Let me pass,’ the men of Gilead would say to him, ‘ Are you an Ephraimite?’
 If he answered, ‘ No!’ they would ask him to say ‘Shibboleth.’
 If he said ‘ Sibboleth,’ not being able to give the proper pronunciation, they would seize him and kill him at the fords of the Jordan.
 Thus forty-two thousand Ephraimites fell at that time.”

-Also, “SOS” is a maritime international distress signal which in years past was tapped out Morse Code–dot,dot,dot,dash,dash,dash,dot,dot,dot.
+The concept of SOS Shibboleths came to me years ago as a 'catch-word' to help me spend and save more wisely.
+Now initially “SOS” was a maritime international distress signal which in years past was tapped out Morse Code–dot,dot,dot,dash,dash,dash,dot,dot,dot.
 (That piece of information was added by my retired submarine Captain husband).
-The letters SOS can also help us focus on frugal shibboleth living.
+But these letters can also help us focus on frugal shibboleth living.
+See below.

 SOS: Set Our Spending (create a family budget)

 SOS: Safeguard Our Savings (learn how to shop)

 SOS: Stop Over Spending (figure out ways NOT to use the credit cards)

 SOS: Stay Out of Stores (hummmm, that sounds interesting)

 SOS: Salvage Old Stuff (seldom say die to anything you own)